 Wellness Recovery Action Plan (WRAP) is a self-structured system for learning skills for dealing with emotional and physical difficulties.

-If you would like to meet with a Peer Support Specialist, simply ask your Care Manager or a Membership Specialist at the front desk.
+If you would like to meet with a Peer Support Specialist, simply ask your treatment team or a Membership Specialist at the front desk.